KiTZ-Heidelberg/Revana/README.md

 function, this file is designed to be used as input for the HTML report generation.
-If several subgroups are to supposed to be analysed within one HTML report, the results paths files have to be merged before supplying them as argument to the create_HTML_report_new function.
+If several subgroups are to supposed to be analysed within one HTML report, the results paths files have to be merged before supplying them as argument to the create_results_HTML_report function.
 This can be done like this

 ``` r
 merge_results_paths_files(list_of_results_paths_file_paths=list(path_subgroup1, path_subgroup2))